gabriellagerena1/osticket-prereqs/README.md

 <img width="542" alt="Screenshot 2025-05-08 at 1 52 54 PM" src="https://github.com/user-attachments/assets/e0f43ebb-ea6e-4b91-9559-d81f827819e4" />
 </p>
 <p>
 Click the start menu and type "IIS".
 Click "run as administrator".
 Once opened, click on "PHP Manager" and then "Register new PHP version".
-Click on the three dots next to the textbox, go to the "Windows (C:)" folder and choose the file titled "php-cgi" then click "OK".
+Click on the three dots next to the textbox, go to the "Windows (C:)" folder and choose the file titled "PHP".
+Find "php-cgi" then click "OK".
 On the top left, click "osticketvm..." to take you back to the homescreen.
 Then, on the right hand side under "Manage Server" click "stop", wait a moment for it to stop and then click "start".
 </p>
 <br />